Solid Waste Management

 Effective sustainable solid waste management is of great importance both for people’s health and for environmental protection.

 Daily life activities and industry, generate a significant volume of waste.
-To face the future problems in waste management, as well as securing the demand of renewable energy, it is necessary to reuse the wasted resources in energy production.
-Waste to energy technology are typically a blend between proven methodologies and the application of emerging technology.
+To face future problems in waste management, as well as securing the demand for renewable energy, it is necessary to reuse the wasted resources in energy production.
+Waste to energy technology is typically a blend between proven methodologies and the application of emerging technology.
 These projects require solid feedstock supply, bankable offtake agreements, confidence in plant performance, appropriate technology selection, project planning and demonstrated ability to construct and operate the facility.